ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 The {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads architecture is an end to end reference architecture that provides automated failover for customer workloads.
 It uses an {{site.data.keyword.cloud_notm}} [multizone region](#x9774820){: term} with an IBM-managed service that covers the following components:

-* Compute architecture (VMware vSphere)
+* Compute architecture (VMware vSphere®)
 * Network architecture (NSX-T)
 * Storage architecture (VMware vSAN)
 * Integration with IBM Services Platform with Watson to enable the consumption of services
-* Tools for monitoring, troubleshooting, performance, and capacity management:
+* Tools for monitoring, troubleshooting, performance, and capacity management, such as:
   * vRealize Suite pattern (Operations, Log Insight and Network Insight)
   * Active Directory pattern
   * Integration with IBM Netcool and IBM Bluecare for auto-ticketing, alerting, and event enrichment
   * Resiliency patterns (backup and recovery)

 {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads is available in the following regions:
-* America: US South (Dallas) and US East (Washington, DC)
+* America - US South (Dallas) and US East (Washington, DC)
-* Europe: Frankfurt and London
+* Europe - Frankfurt and London
-* Asia-Pacific: Sydney and Tokyo
+* Asia-Pacific - Sydney, Tokyo, and Osaka

 ### Base infrastructure architecture specifications
 {: #mcv_overview-base-specs}